 Why choose a plastic gear instead of a metal gear?

-- Metal gears can be expensive – plastic gears, especially integrated plastic geared bearings, can be better value by reducing component count of the final assembly
+- Metal gears are expensive – plastic gears, especially integrated plastic geared bearings, can be better value by reducing component count of the final assembly

-- Plastic can offer performance advantages over metal in some applications
+- Plastic offers performance advantages over metal in some applications

-- Lighter than metal equivalents (especially with plastic moulded integration of other components or mating parts)
+- Plastic gears are lighter than metal equivalents (especially with plastic moulded integration of other components or mating parts)

 - No need for lubrication